RyanCathcart/reactivities-udemy/README.md

 #### Other
 - Cloudinary - Cloud-based image and video management service.
 Used to upload, store, manage, manipulate, and deliver images and video for websites and apps.
 - Docker (Desktop) - Used to create PostGreSQL container
+- SendGrid - Free email service used to send email verification links to users.